 To apply for a JMT permit, complete an online application.
 You’ll need to know your start date, where you’ll camp your first night, your trip leader, group size, end date, ending trailhead, and if you want to hike Half Dome.
 Below we’ll walk through the different components of the online application.

-HALF DOME PERMITS - As part of their JMT hike, many people choose to take a side trip to the summit of Half Dome in Yosemite.
-If you haven’t done this, it is absolutely worthy and a bucket-lister itself.
+- HALF DOME PERMITS – As part of their JMT hike, many people choose to take a side trip to the summit of Half Dome in Yosemite.
+If you haven’t done this, it is absolutely worth it and a bucket-lister itself.
 The vistas are some of the best in the valley.
-As part of your JMT application, you will be asked if you want to apply for Half Dome permits as well.
+As part of your JMT application, you’ll be asked if you want to apply for Half Dome permits as well.
 For more information on this hike, check out our Complete Guide to Hiking Half Dome.

-Once your permit application is received, you’ll receive an email confirmation from the Yosemite Conservancy.
-Then you will receive daily notifications, via email, informing you if your application has been granted or denied.
+Once your permit application is received, you’ll get an email confirmation from the Yosemite Conservancy.
+Then you’ll receive daily notifications via email informing you if your application has been granted or denied.
 If denied, your application will roll over to the next day’s lottery until the date range specified expires or your request is granted.

-If you are granted a permit, there is a nonrefundable processing fee of $5.00 per person, plus $5.00 per transaction.
-You will not be charged if you are denied.
-If you get a permit, you will have 14 days to pay for your permit or your reservation will be cancelled.
+If you are granted a permit, there is a nonrefundable processing fee of $5 per person, plus $5 per transaction.
+You won’t be charged if you’re denied.
+If you get a permit, you’ll have 14 days to pay for your permit or your reservation will be cancelled.
 You’ll receive an email with instructions to pay online.

 Beginning Trailhead Options